 Just don’t try to adjust the currency for every client, or it will be a nightmare to deal with.
 Choose one currency and stick with it.

-Enroll in Set Yourself Up For Freelancing Success to get access to everything you need for how to start a freelance business, how to effectively set rates for your freelance services, how to make money freelancing and get paid what you’re worth, how to get freelance clients and start working with your ideal clients, and more!
+Enroll in Keep Your Clients to get access to everything you need for how to effectively set rates for your freelance services, how to make money freelancing and get paid what you’re worth, how to get consistent work with your ideal clients, and more!